 St Peter's is a former church, Grade I listed building and cultural venue, situated in the heart of Sudbury.
 Whilst it is no longer a place of worship, the venue remains open to the public and is used primarily as a space for a range of events.
 With a big regeneration project underway to breathe new life into the building, The Friends of St Peter's and its Trustees wanted to transform the redundant church into a vibrant cultural venue.

-The main challenge for St Peter's was to bring awareness to the new role of the building as a venue, whilst still celebrating its heritage.
-This project involved re-positioning a Grade I listed former church, steeped in heritage, as a diverse cultural venue able to attract a range of audiences.
+The main challenge for St Peter’s was to bring awareness to the new role of the building as a venue, whilst still celebrating its heritage.
+This project involved re-positioning St Peter’s as a diverse cultural venue able to attract a range of audiences in Sudbury.
+Our ongoing relationship with St Peter’s as their marketing partner won us the Marsh Award for Digital Volunteer of the Year in 2022, a testament to the strong community ties in Sudbury.

 Hosting local events and entertainment